 If you’re booking entertainment for the first time, we understand it could be a little daunting…

 These are just a few of the common questions we get asked; so we decided to put together this handy list of ‘Frequently Asked Questions’.
-There’s a few well-worn entertainment industry terms and some jargon explained as well.
+There are a few well-worn entertainment industry terms and some jargon explained as well.
 If there’s something that isn’t covered in the guide below, just give us a shout by using our Contact form.

 Certain performers may charge an extra ‘waiting time’ if they have to arrive and set-up earlier than what is considered ‘the norm’.
 A usual arrival time for an act is up to 90 minutes prior to their performance start time.